 The following suggestions may help with skin dryness:

-- Apply a moisturiser to the face and body after showering daily.
+- Apply a moisturiser to the face and body after showering.

 - Keep showers short and avoid very hot water.

-- Avoid liquid soaps/shower gels/detergents/masks/exfoliating agents/toners/scrubs on the skin – these will only increase the dryness and irritate the skin.
+- Avoid liquid soaps/shower gels/detergents/masks/exfoliating agents/toners/scrubs on the skin – these can increase the dryness and irritate the skin.
 A gentle soap-free cleanser is recommended.

 - Avoid other anti-acne creams, lotions, cleansers (unless advised by the dermatologist).